The purpose of the AMT

 - Have larger families

 Let’s discuss people who live in states with high tax rates first.
 For instance, people who live in the State of New York pay anywhere from 4% to 8.8% in state income taxes.
-People who live in New York City will pay additional local city income taxes.
+People who live in New York City and Long Island will pay additional local city income taxes.
 While state and local taxes can be deducted from income taxes, the AMT bars these deductions.
 Therefore, many New York taxpayers who are subject to the AMT would not be, had they lived in a state with lower state income tax rates.

 Larger families are also disproportionately subjected to the AMT.
 According to Jack Surgent, the founder and chairman of Surgent CPE, a leader in providing continuing education to tax professionals, states the following: “[F]amilies of three or more kids … are four and a half times more likely to pay AMT as opposed to families with no children (8.1% to 1.8%).”
 Again, the reason these families pay the AMT is because most deductions for dependants, are barred under the AMT.